5 Step Guide for Successful Mentorship Programs

 Matching starts by deciding which type of matching you’ll offer in your program: self-matching or admin-matching.
 Consider allowing mentees to select a particular mentor or submit their top three choices.
 Self-matching is administrative light, which in larger programs can be a huge plus.

-For more structured programs, such as large groups of new students or new corporate employees, you may want to get the program started by bulk, or admin matching.
-Utilizing software that pairs mentors and mentees can also be valuable.
-Evaluating various match combinations before finalizing as ensuring quality mentors for hard-to-match mentees can be challenging.
+For more structured programs, such as large groups of new students or new corporate employees, you may want to get the program started by bulk or admin matching.
+Utilizing software for mentor matching can be valuable.
+For organizations managing very large groups, AI-powered mentor matching helps evaluate various match combinations before finalizing and ensures quality mentors for hard-to-match mentees.

 Regardless of self or admin matching, see how the Chronus platform makes matching faster and easier with strong, intelligent matching capabilities.